embeddedartistry/athena-bootloader/avr/libraries/EthernetReset/README.md

 http://{ip}:{port}/{reset_path}/reprogram
 ```

 The `reset` URL will perform a normal reset of the program.
+This endpoint does not provide a reprogramming opportunity.

 The `reprogram` URL will invalidate the existing sketch so the bootloader won't time out.
 The bootloader will wait until a new image is uploaded.